ItsVasconcellos/ItsVasconcellos/README.md

 I'm a IT student at a technical school in brazil.
-I'm on my second year, learning C#, C/C++ and CSS.
+I'm on my third year, learning C#, C/C++.
 Beside those languages, I have study MySql and Html.
 Unfortunatelly, I do not have an project yet, however I'm working on one.
 Probably posting it soon. :)

 - @Vascoツ#5601 - Discord